Last Updated on February 12, 2024 by Louise Carter

 Life in the 21st Century can feel unforgiving, and many people succumb to sadness, helplessness, and depression.
 When this happens, you’ll likely struggle for mental and physical energy.

 If you’ve ever wondered how being tired affects your emotions, the Journal of Affective Disorders explains that insomnia is often linked directly to depression.

 You may be experiencing feelings of sadness because you’re tired.
 A good night’s sleep will usually resolve the concern, and you’ll awaken feeling better.

 If you have depression, feelings of exhaustion may accompany your low mood.
 CNS Drugs stated that 90% of people with depression experience chronic fatigue.

 The more exhausted you feel, the more your mood will deteriorate.
 Equally, the sadder you become, the less inclined you’ll be to do anything but sleep.

 Why Do I Feel Tired When I’m Sad?

 According to the Journal of Thyroid Research, an imbalance of T3 and T4 hormones released by the thyroid gland can lead to symptoms of depression and fatigue.

 Our brains release less serotonin, norepinephrine, and dopamine when tired.
 These neurotransmitters flood our bodies with happiness, so their absence makes us sad.

-Having established that poor sleep is linked to depression, the solution appears simple.
+Having established that poor sleep is linked to depression, the solution appears straightforward.
 If you’re feeling low, sleeping well is the answer.
-As per Sleep Science, depression is often linked to sleep disturbance.
+As per Sleep Science, depression is often connected to sleep disturbance.

 People with depression may struggle to fall asleep at night, no matter how tired they feel.
 If the individual dozes off, broken sleep is also common among people with depression.